HonnaleSujatha/HonnaleSujatha/README.md

 I’m **Sujatha Honnale**, a passionate explorer in the world of **Data Science**, where curiosity meets creativity 💡

 🔍 I'm driven by a deep interest in **Machine Learning**, **Artificial Intelligence**, and **Data Analytics**.
-Whether it’s building ML models, visualizing insights, or uncovering hidden patterns — I love turning complexity into clarity through data.
+Whether I’m building ML models, visualizing insights, or uncovering hidden patterns — I love turning complexity into clarity through data.

 💡 I believe in learning by doing, and I’m always excited to explore new tools, work on real-world problems, and build impactful solutions.